Chrome Service Specific Terms

-Capitalized terms not defined in these Service Specific Terms have the meaning stated in the Chrome Terms of Service Agreement, the Chrome Product Schedule to the Google Cloud Master Agreement, or other applicable agreement governing the use of Chrome Services (in each case, the “Agreement”), and where "Google" has the meaning given at https://cloud.google.com/terms/google-entity.
+Capitalized terms not defined in these Service Specific Terms have the meaning stated in the Chrome Online Agreement, the Chrome Product Services Schedule to the Google Cloud Master Agreement, or other applicable agreement governing the use of Chrome Services (in each case, the “Agreement”), and where "Google" has the meaning given at https://cloud.google.com/terms/google-entity.

 - Cloud Identity Management.
 The following terms apply only to Cloud Identity Management, and, as used with Cloud Identity Management, Google Contacts and Google Groups for Business (collectively “Cloud Identity Services”):

 - In the absence of a separate agreement under which Google or a Google Affiliate agrees to provide Cloud Identity Services, the Cloud Identity Terms (https://cloud.google.com/terms/identity/na_terms) govern the use of the Cloud Identity-Free services.

 - Subsequent Governing Agreement.
 If Customer subsequently enters into a separate agreement under which Google or a Google Affiliate agrees to provide Cloud Identity Services, then that subsequent agreement will supersede this Agreement with respect to Cloud Identity Services.
 If this Agreement terminates or expires, then, if applicable, Google will continue to provide Cloud Identity Services, in accordance with the Cloud Identity Agreement unless or until such agreement is terminated or expires in accordance with its terms.
 “Cloud Identity Agreement” means an agreement for the provision of Cloud Identity Services entered into by the parties prior to termination or expiry of this Agreement.

 - Verification Using Domain Email Address.
 The following additional terms apply only when a Domain Email Address (rather than a Domain Name) is verified to use the Chrome Services: